 All directors are elected by the shareholders at each annual general meeting of shareholders.
-A quorum of the Board consists of one-half of the members of the Board, and actions are generally approved by a vote of the majority of the members present or represented by other members of the Board.
-The Board has the ability to determine its own internal rules for certain procedures.
+A quorum of the Board consists of one-half of the members of the Board, and actions shall be approved by the vote of a majority of the Board members present or represented by other members of the Board.
+Subject to the Constitution, the Board has the ability to determine its own internal rules for certain procedures.
 The Chair of the Board does not have the ability to cast a deciding vote in the event of a tie vote.
 A director may give a proxy to another director, but a director cannot represent more than one other director at any particular meeting.
 Members of the Board represented by another member at meetings do not count for purposes of determining the existence of a quorum.